 This is the event that set the bar.
 The original sportive weekend: come out, ride the course, experience what it’s like to actually ride a Monument, drink beer that night and watch the pros the following day.
 It seems like an obvious idea – everybody does it, right? – but this was a unique experience when the Sportive Breaks crew began coming here.
 We think our first was 2003, and we’d been meaning to come for years before that.

-Through much of its life – this is the 103rd Flanders, making it the youngest of the five true Monuments – De Ronde started and finished in small forgettable Flemish towns.
+this is the 103rd Flanders, making it the youngest of the five true Monuments – De Ronde started and finished in small forgettable Flemish towns.
 In some ways, that was part of its allure, a cycling mad country’s biggest annual day in cycling was lost in the back streets of, say, Sawbridgeworth and Dronfield.
 Some traditionalists were shocked when the start was moved to, first, Bruges, and recently Antwerp.
 But it was the platform it needed and deserved, matched by the finishing line being established at the race’s spiritual home, Oudenaarde.